HamletDuFromage/aio-switch-updater/README.md

 ## How to install
 Copy the `aio-switch-updater/` directory to `/switch/` in your sdcard

-## Extras
-This app can also reboot to specific payload and change software color scheme of Joy-Cons.
-Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/jc_profiles.json`.

 ## Description of the features
-### - Update CFW
+### ⬦ Update CFW
 Download the most popular Switch CFWs.
 After downloading the CFW archive, the program will ask you whether you want to override your existing .ini files.

-### - Update Sigpatches
+### ⬦ Update Sigpatches
 For Atmosphere.
 Downloads sigpatches, which are patches required for launching unofficial .NSPs.
 Both AMS and Hekate+AMS sigpatches are available.
+After downloading the sigpatches archive, the program will ask you whether you want to override your existing .ini files.

-### -Download firmares
+### ⬦ Download firmares
 Download firmare files to `/firmware` that can then be installed using DayBreak or ChoiDuJour.

-### - Download cheats
+### ⬦ Download cheats
 Downloads and extracts daily-updated cheat code.
 The program will only extract cheat codes for the games you own.
+By default, this homebrew will overwrite the existing cheats.
+If you have your own cheat files that you'd like to keep as is, you may add the title IDs of the corresponding games, one ID per line, to `/config/cheats-updater/exclude.txt`.
+Use http://tinfoil.io/title to find the title ID of a game.

+## Extras (in the `Tools` tab)
+- Reboot to specific payload.
+- Download payloads to `/bootloader/payloads`.
+- Change software color scheme of Joy-Cons.
+Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/jc_profiles.json`.
+- View which of your games got cheat codes from the app.

 ## Screenshots
 ![ss](https://user-images.githubusercontent.com/61667930/93691403-30fb2e80-fad4-11ea-9701-7992a1de53e0.jpg)